-A popular style of interview questioning is using behavioural questions, to see how you have reacted in certain situations in the past.
+A popular style of interview questioning is using behavioural questions, to see how you have responded to specific situations in the past.
 For example:

 - Tell me about a high-pressure situation you've been in.
-How did you deal with it? - Tell me about a time when you had a disagreement with someone.
-How was it resolved? - Tell me about a time when you needed to gain support for a new idea.
+How did you deal with it? - Tell me about a time when you had a disagreement with someone when working on a project.
+What steps did you take to resolve it? - Tell me about a time when you needed to gain support for a new idea.
 How did you do it? - How have you organised your time in your study/in your work/in your daily life?

-One good technique to use when demonstrating your skill/attribute/attribute/attitude to the employer, is to use the STAR process to break down your example, keep it concise and on track.
+One good technique to use when demonstrating your skill/attribute/attitude to the employer, is to use the S.T.A.R process to break down your example, keep it concise and on track.

-Situation - a summary of the situation/context of your example.
+Situation - a brief summary of the situation/context of your example

-Task - what was the task you had to perform.
+Task - what was the task you had to perform

-Action - what action did you take to perform your task.
+Action - what action and steps did you take to perform you task

-Result - what was the result of your action.
+Result - what was the result of your action